Co-dfns/Co-dfns/LIMITATIONS.md

   though a single index array [X] is supported
 * Indexed assignment and selective assignment are not supported yet
 * User-defined operators are not supported yet
+* Lexically scoped trad-fns are not supported yet
+* Nested arrays are not yet supported
+* Enclose (⊂) is not supported
+* Partitioned Enclose (⊂) is not supported
+* Character types are not supported
+* Error Guards are not supported yet
+* Namespaces with free references are not supported yet

 ## Low Priority Limitations